 Usually, hosts provide information on how to point to your domain in the welcome emails, so intuitively, this is where I headed.
 Oddly, I found information relating to updating my MX records (for emails), but not for the nameservers, which could be confusing for newer website owners.

 Instead, you can head to your IP address and this, oddly enough, is where you find the configuration guide.
-It’s on this webpage where you’ll find some rather jargony, overly technical information to help you map your domain to OVH.
+It’s on this webpage where you’ll find some rather jargony, overly technical information to help you map your domain to OVHcloud.

 Essentially, all you need to do it point your A record to your IP address.
 It’s really quite simple, but the help documentation is complicated and not intuitively laid out.
 Coupled with the fact you can’t hop on live chat, the process is not super user-friendly.